-The occupants were lined 0.5 m from the left side of a 40.5 x 51.0 m room with a door across the entire right side of the room.
-Each occupant then moved with their assigned speed in a straight line to the right.
+The occupants were positioned in a line 0.5 m from the left side of a 40.5 x 51.0 m room.
+The exit door is on the opposite side of the room.
+Each occupant moves with their assigned speed in a straight line to the right.